COSC3020/asynchronous-functions-howardthegr8one-1/README.md

 What is the time complexity of your implementation (worst-case $\Theta$)?
 Add your answer, including your reasoning, to this markdown file.

+## My Answer
+Since the map function must map all elements in the given array then even though it's running asynchronously, all elements must be processed before the async reduce function call.
+Additionally, since the reduce function works in a similar manner and is sequential to the map function call then the asymptotic runtime, when ignoring constant factors, is just $\Theta(n)$.